🍑 How to Choose Your First Butt Plug: Our Guide on Picking Your First Butt Plug

 Choosing a Butt Plug with the Right Firmness

 Most folks like their anal play served on a medium-firmness plate, however, there are also those of you who like it really rough.
 Choosing the right firmness of your butt plug will take time, patience, and plenty of experimenting.
 If you're a beginner and are just getting your feet, and butt hole, wet in the wonderful world of gratifying anal play, we'd strongly recommend starting with butt plugs made using velvety smooth silicone.
+Browse our silicone anal toy collection for flexible, beginner-friendly options.
 If the years of newbie anal adventures are long gone, we'd recommend upgrading your sex toy arsenal to butt plugs made using stainless steel as they'd really pack a signature punch where needed the most.
+Explore our metal anal toy collection for premium steel options.

 Special Features to Consider When Choosing a Butt Plug